HarduinLearnsCoding/HarduinLearnsDSP/README.md

 1. Code for floating point system in Code
-2. Code for fixed point system in Fixed Point Folder
+2. Code for fixed point system in FixedPointDSP (BONUS PART)